 Italian Americans are celebrated in many ways.

 Our ancestors assimilated into mainstream American culture while also safeguarding our traditions and family bonds.
 Italian Americans are now celebrated in this country.
 In Massachusetts, October is officially recognized as Italian American Heritage month.
 There are vibrant neighborhoods in cities across the country where we can go to be immersed in our ancestral food, language, and traditions.
 Christian holidays that most Italians observe are celebrated nationally and are part of the mainstream culture.
 We can turn on the television, pick up a book, or enter a voting booth and expect that our people will be represented.

 We honor our ancestors by honoring Indigenous Peoples.

-Conservative Italians against Indigenous Peoples Day are organized and vocal.
+Italian Americans against Indigenous Peoples Day are organized and vocal.
 WE NEED PROGRESSIVE ITALIANS TO MAKE THEIR VOICES HEARD.

 Native peoples have been advocating for the renaming of Columbus Day to Indigenous Peoples Day since the 1970s.
 It’s time that Massachusetts follow the example of Maine, Vermont, New Mexico, Alaska, Iowa, Minnesota, North Carolina, and South Dakota – states that rightfully honor this land’s First Peoples in place of Christopher Columbus.
 Help us build a coalition of Italian Americans for Indigenous Peoples Day!